kkoomen/vim-doge/README.md

 \}
 ```

-- `resolve_fqn`: Whether or not to resolve the FQN based on the `use` statements
+- `resolve_fqn`: Whether to resolve the FQN based on the `use` statements in the
-  in the current buffer.
-The FQN will be resolved for type hints in parameters
+  current buffer.
+The FQN will be resolved for type hints in parameters and the
-  and the return type.
+  return type.

 ### Python